ujjwalpan001/HandWritten_digit_detector/README.md

 1. Clone the repository or download the project files.
 2. Install the required dependencies.
-3. Open the Jupyter Notebook file (`handwritten_digit_recognition.ipynb`).
-4. Run the cells sequentially to execute the code and view the results.
+3. Run the cells sequentially to execute the code and view the results.

 ## Results